 The restoration team has completed the second phase of the project.
 The final phase of the project will be to install unobtrusive weather protection in the tower to assure its stability and grace for future generations.

-This project offered fundamental support for our mission to restore “… historical…edifices which are of lasting cultural value to the people of Virginia and of the Nation.”
+This project offered fundamental support for our Society’s mission to restore “… historical…edifices which are of lasting cultural value to the people of Virginia and of the Nation.”
 In every way it represents the essence of who we are and the achievements of our earliest settler ancestors, and which will enable future generations to appreciate them.

 We are grateful for how our members responded to this pressing need.

 Exploring the 1617 and later churches

-The Society has pledged $50,000 to support this new project; with its first donations, Jamestown Rediscovery is now exploring the site of the 1617 church as part of an extension of the James Fort.
+The Society pledged $50,000 to support this new project.
+With its first donations, Jamestown Rediscovery is now exploring the site of the 1617 church as part of an extension of the James Fort.
 Excavations in the church chancel began with the removal of tiles and bricks placed in 1905 during the construction of the Memorial Church.
 The archaeologists hope that their investigation will uncover new information about the earliest church on this site, which was built in 1617.
 It was here that the First Assembly was held; that extant body is now the Commonwealth of Virginia’s General Assembly.

-The Society has now established the Jamestowne Rediscovery Archaeology Fund to help support the archeological dig and cultural heritage site that began in 1994.
+The Jamestowne Society has established the Archaeology Dig Fund to help support Jamestown Rediscovery archaeological project and cultural heritage explorations site that began in 1994.
 The Society requests members and companies interested in supporting this work to make donations to the Society, which will then forward the designated contribution.
 Donors have three options: (1) by going to the Roll of Honor page on its website, where online, digital contribution instructions are at the bottom of the page, (2) using the form for mailing donations on the same page, or (3) using the Donate Now button on the Society’s Home page and specifying Archaeological Dig Fund in the provided field.

 How To Obtain News of Historic Jamestown